Donald Trump Jr. is testifying at the Trump fraud trial in New York. Here's what to know.

 Donald Trump Jr.'s role in the case

-Trump Jr. is a key decision maker at the Trump Organization, where he is an executive vice president.
-He is also involved in the management of a trust created for his father's assets after the 2016 presidential election.
+Trump Jr. is a key decision-maker at the Trump Organization, where he is an executive vice president.
+He is also involved in the management of his father's trust.
 Both roles put him at the center of the state's fraud case.

 Lawyers for the attorney general have described Trump Jr. as among a senior group of executives who were privy to closely held details about the company's finances.